-Concentration provides an interdisciplinary framework for understanding the interactions of individuals, societies, and the natural world.
-The concentration brings together the different perspectives of the humanities, life sciences, physical sciences, and social sciences.
+The concentration provides an interdisciplinary framework for understanding the interactions of individuals, societies and the natural world.
+The concentration brings together the different perspectives of the humanities, life sciences, physical sciences and social sciences.
 The academic program is enhanced by the 450-acre Brown Family Environmental Center (BFEC).
 The BFEC, within walking distance of campus, features a wide range of natural and managed habitats and includes part of the Kokosing River (one of Ohio's State Scenic Rivers).
-In addition, Kenyon encourages students to think in more global terms through affiliations with the School for Field Studies (which provides classes in Australia, British West Indies, Costa Rica, Kenya, and Mexico) and the Organization for Tropical Studies, as well as through off-campus study opportunities like the Duke University Marine Laboratory and the Semester in Environmental Science at Woods Hole.
+In addition, Kenyon encourages students to think in more global terms through affiliations with the School for Field Studies and the Organization for Tropical Studies, as well as through off-campus study opportunities like the Duke University Marine Laboratory and the Semester in Environmental Science at Woods Hole.
 Our goals are to increase basic knowledge in the relevant subjects and to learn techniques for evaluating complex issues, especially those with both technological and social components.

 The implications of our interaction with the environment extend well beyond either natural or social sciences, however, as ethics and aesthetics are integral to those interactions.
 Consequently, the concentration in environmental studies knits together many traditional academic disciplines.
-In addition, the concentration can be integrated with a major in international studies, an interdisciplinary program.
+The concentration can be integrated with a major in international studies.

 ANTH 111 Introduction to Biological Anthropology